 The salesperson’s omission help get that sale but it has reduced my trust in him and in that store.
 As we get further into the course I’m not going to dig into the philosophical issues would help us explore the boundaries the good and bad, but I will take a particular stance as it relates to influence and ethics.

 I believe there is a line between the effective ethical persuader and the the con man’s influence efforts are characterised by two things: malice and misinformation.
 This captures both motives, desire to win it others expense and method, an outcome pursued at any cost.

 The ethical persuader

-The ethical persuader will have both a socially beneficial motive an ethical approach that involves accurate information.
-She will strive to accomplish goals and benefit for them just herself and do so in a way that’s honest.
+The ethical persuader will have both a socially beneficial motive and ethical approach that involves accurate information.
+She will strive to accomplish goals and benefit from them just herself and do so in a way that’s honest.

 Some of the tools that she uses may, in other ways, look the same the con man, but the difference in motive and the willingness to use accurate information must be present for influence to be ethical.

 Another important difference between an ethical persuader and a con artist is their perspective: con artists focus on the here and now no and they’ll use any tactic at their disposal to get their way right away.

 Ethical persuaders take the long view, they work to develop trusting relationships that set the stage for later influence.